hapostgres/pg_auto_failover/docs/ref/reference.rst

-      secondary    Enable secondary nodes on a formation maintenance  Enable Postgres maintenance mode on this node ssl          Enable SSL configuration on this node
+      secondary    Enable secondary nodes on a formation maintenance  Enable Postgres maintenance mode on this node ssl          Enable SSL configuration on this node monitor      Enable a monitor for this node to be orchestrated from

     pg_autoctl disable
-      secondary    Disable secondary nodes on a formation maintenance  Disable Postgres maintenance mode on this node ssl          Disable SSL configuration on this node
+      secondary    Disable secondary nodes on a formation maintenance  Disable Postgres maintenance mode on this node ssl          Disable SSL configuration on this node monitor      Disable the monitor for this node

     pg_autoctl get
     + node       get a node property from the pg_auto_failover monitor